-Camping in Gold River
+Camping In Gold River

-View of valley from Crest MountainAs an avid outdoors man one of the things I enjoy doing the most is camping.
+As an avid outdoors man one of the things I enjoy doing the most is camping.
 Living in Gold River affords me the opportunity to do as much camping as I like due to the number of places to do it.
 There are many lakes and rivers in the area where one can hike in and set up camp.
 There are also a lot of places where you can drive to with your motor home or camper.

 During the peak summer months some campgrounds cost money to stay at and others are still free but limited as to how many spots are open.
 Regardless the ones that cost are reasonable and well maintained so sometimes the added cost is worth the effort.